Chicago Tylenol murders: Pharmaceutical changes

+Tamper-resistant packaging for drugs such as Tylenol was implemented after the murders.

 The 1982 incident inspired the pharmaceutical, food, and consumer product industries to develop tamper-resistant packaging, such as induction seals and improved quality control methods.
 Moreover, product tampering was made a federal crime.
 The new laws resulted in Stella Nickell's conviction in the Excedrin tampering case, for which she was sentenced to 90 years in prison.

 Additionally, the incident prompted the pharmaceutical industry to move away from powder-filled capsules, which were easy to contaminate as a foreign substance could be placed inside without obvious signs of tampering.
 Within the year, the FDA introduced more stringent regulations to avoid product tampering.
 This led to the eventual replacement of the capsule with the solid "caplet", a tablet made in the shape of a capsule, as a drug delivery form and with the addition of tamper-evident safety seals to bottles of many sorts.

 Halloween 1982

 While poisoned candy being given to trick-or-treaters at Halloween has never been documented, the Tylenol incident, which unfolded across October 1982, raised renewed fears of it.
-Some communities discouraged trick-or-treating for Halloween, and American grocery stores reported that candy sales were down more than 20%.
+Some communities discouraged trick-or-treating for Halloween, and American grocery stores reported that candy sales were down over 20%.